Jack Rabbit Vineyard

 03 5251 2223

 85 McAdams Lane has always had a special place in the hearts of David and Lyndsay Sharp.
 Home to Kilgour Estate for 17 years, they recognised the potential of the winery and restaurant and declared that if it ever came on the market, its purchase would be a dream come true.

 In 2010, their dream became a reality and Jack Rabbit was born.
 The property is now home to a winery, restaurant, cafe and Cellar Door, resulting in a sprawling estate that welcomes thousands of locals and visitors through its doors every month.

-The property is split into two areas: Jack Rabbit Vineyard Restaurant, and the House of Jack Rabbit.
+The property is split into two areas: Jack Rabbit Vineyard Restaurant, and its relaxed little brother, the House of Jack Rabbit.
 The Vineyard Restaurant is a sophisticated and stylish sensory experience, with a French Provincial ambience.
 It was specifically designed to encourage long and lavish afternoons, with a spacious deck overlooking spectacular sunsets and a fireplace for the colder months.

 Seafood comes from around the bay, with everything from Portarlington mussels to local snapper.
 Pork comes courtesy of Western Plains, eggs from Kossies free-range eggs and Hopkins River supplies the beef.
-The kitchen team even uses wild herbs and flowers from a farmer down the road.
+David’s kitchen team even sources wild herbs and flowers from a farmer down the road.

 This dedication to fresh produce results in flavours and textures that shine on the plate.
 As the menu is seasonal, dishes are always changing, but the same sophistication and finesse apply.